-Doctors believe that paratubal cysts arise from remnants of the Wolffian duct.
+Doctors believe that paratubal cysts originate from the mesothelial covering of the peritoneum or from paramesonephric and mesonephric and are presumed to be remnants of the Mllerian duct and Wolffian duct.
 The Wolffian duct is an embryonic structure that forms the male reproductive organs.
 All fetuses, regardless of sex, possess Wolffian ducts early in gestation, but in female embryos, the duct eventually shrinks to make way for female reproductive organs.
 In some female babies, however, pieces of this duct can remain and cause paratubal cysts.

 Paratubal Cysts Symptoms

 Most paratubal cysts cause no symptoms at all, and women who have them may not be aware of their presence.
-However, large cysts can cause pelvic pain.
+However, large cysts can cause pelvic pain and may cause acute abdominal pain.
 This is the most common symptom of a paratubal cyst.
+In most cases, a misdiagnosis as an ovarian mass remains to be a problem.
+Paratubal cysts can become extremely big before causing symptoms.
+Adnexal torsion is another urgent issue regarding paratubal cysts, necessitating urgent surgery for the preservation of the ovary and the tube.

 Complications of Paratubal Cysts